KarthikKaravatt/OSAssignment/docs/Report.md

 ## Tests and inconsistencies

-When m = 0, the program is stuck in a infinite loop, this makes sense as there is no way for the customers to be added to the c_queue.
+When m = 0, the program is stuck in an infinite loop, this makes sense as there is no way for the customers to be added to the c_queue.
 To fix this issue the code exits at the start of execution if m is set to 0.